IonoclastBrigham/firth/README.md

 ----
 ## Building and Running
+Currently, it is implemented completely in the LuaJIT dialect of Lua 5.1.
+This means it has a few Lua 5.2-isms, and should generally run on PUC-Rio 5.2 as well.
-Currently, it is implemented completely in the Lua 5.1 dialect.
-It doesn't depend on any 3rd party libraries or C extensions, nor on any particular implementation of Lua.
+It doesn't depend on any 3rd party libraries or C extensions.
 That said, it is recommended to use [LuaJIT](http://luajit.org/), version 2.0.2 or later, for optimal performance.

 You can require the libraries from Lua code, run the REPL from the command line, or load the whole thing at runtime from the Lua API.
 Details to follow.